Eetezadi/wordpress-click2share/readme.txt

 1. Overview of settings page with default settings.

 == Changelog ==

+= 1.3.0 =
+* Added option to use the WP shortlink instead of permalink.
+Some WP plugins can transform these shortlinks and enable tracking
+* Cosmetic improvements and bug fixes

 = 1.2.0 =
 * X, Reddit and Threads now possible sharing destinations